Suicide

 Epidemiology

 - Women attempt suicide 1.5 times more often than men.
 Men complete suicide 3 times more often than women.
-Men are more likely to choose a means with high lethality, such as firearms.

 Risk Factors

-- Be alert to a combination of increased emotional disturbance and access to the potential tools to cause death).
+- Be alert to a combination of increased emotional disturbance and access to the potential tools to cause death.

 - 80% who complete suicide had a previous attempt.